tbwfdu/mover/README.md

 **RebootTime:** Not currently used

 **MdmSource:** Specifies the source MDM to determine how to migrate the device

+**RebootOnCompletion:**   Specifies if the device should reboot once migration (usually always true)

+**ForceCleanup:** (NEW)  If set to true, Mover will remove all registry references and scheduled tasks as if the device has never been migrated.
+Useful for when a device fails to migrate successfully or you need to migrate a subsequent time

+**AdminAccountDetails:**  (NEW)

+  **IsRenamed:**   If set to true, allows you to specify the Administrator username and password (below).
+Useful if you are renaming the 'Administrator' account on the Windows endpoint, or are unable to enable it.
+If true, you must set the AdminUsername below.

+  **UseExistingPassword:**   If true, Mover will not generate a new random password for the Administrator account.
+If setting this as true you must configure the AdminPassword below.

+  **AdminUsername:**  The username to the Admin Account to autologin as.

+  **AdminPassword:**   The passwordto the Admin Account to autologin as.

+  **DisableRenamedAccountAfterMigration:**   Whether or not to disable the account specified above.
+This allows you to use a renamed account (which may or may not be disabled), have Mover enable it for migration and then disable it again after migration.

 _You can also adjust the text that is displayed in the UI in the same **appsettings.json** file._